Remote Work & Learning

 An additional plus to using an LED projector is due to its use of LED lights that there is no warm-up period when turning on an LED projector.
 Instead the video is able to be shown at its set brightness.

-By definition 4LED projectors are LED projectors that add an additional blue “pump” LED to the 3LED ecosystem whose light is also converted to green via the ceramic phosphor medium in order to amplify the overall output of green light.
-By adding this separate light, the output of green light is increased by 40% which in turn leads to an 8% to 12% increase in overall brightness when compared to a 3LED projector.
+By definition 4LED projectors are LED projectors that add an additional “pump” LED to the 3LED ecosystem whose light is also to amplify the overall output of green light.
+By adding this separate light, the output of light increase in overall brightness when compared to a 3LED projector.
 This type of design also helps keep the surface area of the original three LEDs unchanged thereby avoiding both the need to significantly increase the projector size to accommodate larger LEDs and the additional heating that would be produced by those LEDs which would otherwise affect the LED’s lifespan.

 Given all of this, what makes BenQ’s 4LED projectors stand out from the crowd?
 Beyond the benefits of LED technology discussed above, BenQ offers a slate of features which help optimize the LED projector viewing experience.